PersiaML/tutorials/src/customization/index.md

 ## Training Data

-PersiaBatch consists of three parts, contiguous data, categorical data and label data.
+PersiaBatch consists of three parts: contiguous data, categorical data and label data.

 ### ID Type Feature
 IDTypeFeature contains variable length of categorical data.
-In PERSIA, IDTypeFeature store the `List[np.array]` data that is a list of list form of sparse matrix.
+In PERSIA, `IDTypeFeature` store the `List[np.array]` data that is a list of list form of sparse matrix.
 And it only accept the `np.uint64` element.

-For example, we adding user_id and photo_id data into IDTypeFeatureSparse.
+For example, you can add `user_id` and `photo_id` data into a `IDTypeFeatureSparse`.

 ```python
 import numpy as np